Megachile pugnata: Nest building

 M. pugnata build their nests in small hollow cavities found in nature or man made.
 The cavities they prefer to use are long, slender, and tube-shaped.
-They have shown previously to prefer cavities with diameters that are ¼ inches to 5/16 inches, but have also been seen making nests in cavities ranging in diameter from ⅜ of an inch to 3/16 of an inch.
+They have shown previously to prefer cavities with diameters that are 1/4 in to 5/16 in, but have also been seen making nests in cavities ranging in diameter from 3/8 in to 3/16 in.
 They also preferentially nest near old cavities previously used by other M. pugnata; however, they do not prefer to use the exact same cavities that they themselves have previously used.
 It has been proven that they prefer to choose cells with the scents of old nest cells, cocoons, and even feces.
 As they are a Megachile species, they use their large mandibles to slice through leaves which they will use to line the inside of their nests.
 Once they have lined their nest with leaves, they gather pollen and nectar to feed their young.
 They create a pollen and nectar ball in the back of the nest, then lay an egg on it, then create a plug to separate the first cell to the next cell.
 These plugs can be made from a variety of materials, including mud, sand, chewed leaves, whole leaves, and grasses.
 The various plugs have different appearances, with the mud-sand plugs often darker and much smoother than the vegetative plugs.
 The females on average make 3-4 cells each with one pollen and nectar ball and one egg in it before finding another cavity to make another nest.They take about 1 day to make a single cell in the nests.